All Episodes

 Conservative Republicans have been betrayed to one degree or another by every elected official.

-And so I think people are just waiting there on the precipice for the latest example of oh no, we can't trust any of them.
+And so I think people are just waiting there on the precipice for the latest example of, oh, no, we can't trust any of them.

 Let me explain to you what happened and tell you what this is.

-Early in August, I was approached by Ms. Courick herself, uh, and she told me of a segment that they were going to do in their new newscast called Free Speech or Freedom of Speech.
+And she told me of a segment that they were going to do in their new newscast called Free Speech or Freedom of Speech, Free Speech, I think it is.

-I got the full minute thirty.
+I got the full minute 30.

-And they're gonna do this every night.
+And they're going to do this every night.

-Uh it'll be full of people that you know or you don't know.
+It'll be full of people that you know or you don't know.

-And I I said, yeah, but but my experience with these kind of things, Katie leads me to ask you for certain uh promises, conditions, uh and and I got those promises and conditions.
+And I said, yeah, but my experience with these kind of things, Katie, leads me to ask you for certain promises, conditions.

 They were met.